TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 # 10. post Exploitation
 ## A. OS backdoors
 ### i. dbd
+- dbd is a Netcat-clone, designed to be portable and offer strong encryption.
+- It runs on Unix-like operating systems and on Microsoft Win32. dbd features AES-CBC-128 + HMAC-SHA1 encryption (by Christophe Devine), program execution (-e option), choosing source port, continuous reconnection with delay, and some other nice features.
+- dbd supports TCP/IP communication only.
+Source code and binaries are distributed under the GNU General Public License.
 ### ii. powersploit
+- PowerSploit is a series of Microsoft PowerShell scripts that can be used in post-exploitation scenarios during authorized penetration tests.
 ### iii. sbd
+- sbd is a Netcat-clone, designed to be portable and offer strong encryption.
+- It runs on Unix-like operating systems and on Microsoft Win32. sbd features AES-CBC-128 + HMAC-SHA1 encryption (by Christophe Devine), program execution (-e option), choosing source port, continuous reconnection with delay, and some other nice features.
+- sbd supports TCP/IP communication only.
 ## B. Tunneling and exfilteration
 ### i. dbd
+- dbd is a Netcat-clone, designed to be portable and offer strong encryption.
+- It runs on Unix-like operating systems and on Microsoft Win32. dbd features AES-CBC-128 + HMAC-SHA1 encryption (by Christophe Devine), program execution (-e option), choosing source port, continuous reconnection with delay, and some other nice features.
+- dbd supports TCP/IP communication only.
+Source code and binaries are distributed under the GNU General Public License.
 ### ii. dns2tcpc
+- In this case we are going to tunnel some traffic from a client behind a perimeter firewall to our own server.
+- Since dns2tcp is using dns (asking for TXT records within a (sub)domain) to archive the goal we need to create a NS record for a new subdomain pointing to the address of our server.
+# - dns2tcp.kali.org.
+IN NS lab.kali.org.
+- There is no need for a DNS server installation.
+But please keep in mind that you probably added a new NS to a real DNS zone.
+And it might take a while until the new subdomain is “active”.
 ### iii. dns2tcpd
+- In the next step (dns2tcpd Usage Example) we create a configuration file on our server (lab.kali.org) and start the daemon.
+- To make sure everything is working well you should consider using the options “-F” (Run in foreground) and “-d 1” (debugging) at the first start.
 ## C. Web backdoor
 ### i. laudanum
+- Laudanum is a collection of injectable files, designed to be used in a pentest when SQL injection flaws are found and are in multiple languages for different environments.They provide functionality such as shell, DNS query, LDAP retrieval and others.
 ### ii. weevely
+- Weevely is a stealth PHP web shell that simulate telnet-like connection.
+- It is an essential tool for web application post exploitation, and can be used as stealth backdoor or as a web shell to manage legit web accounts, even free hosted ones.
 ## D. evil-winrm
+- This package contains the ultimate WinRM shell for hacking/pentesting.
+- WinRM (Windows Remote Management) is the Microsoft implementation of WS-Management Protocol.
+- A standard SOAP based protocol that allows hardware and operating systems from different vendors to interoperate.
+Microsoft included it in their Operating Systems in order to make life easier to system administrators.
+- This program can be used on any Microsoft Windows Servers with this feature enabled (usually at port 5985), of course only if you have credentials and permissions to use it.
+So it could be used in a post-exploitation hacking/pentesting phase.
+- The purpose of this program is to provide nice and easy-to-use features for hacking.
+- It can be used with legitimate purposes by system administrators as well but the most of its features are focused on hacking/pentesting stuff.
+- It is using PSRP (Powershell Remoting Protocol) for initializing runspace pools as well as creating and processing pipelines.
 ## E. exe2hex
+- A Python script to convert a Windows PE executable file to a batch file and vice versa.
 ## F. impacket
+- Impacket is a collection of Python3 classes focused on providing access to network packets.
+- Impacket allows Python3 developers to craft and decode network packets in simple and consistent manner.
+- It includes support for low-level protocols such as IP, UDP and TCP, as well as higher-level protocols such as NMB and SMB.

+Impacket is highly effective when used in conjunction with a packet capture utility or package such as Pcapy.
+Packets can be constructed from scratch, as well as parsed from raw data.
+Furthermore, the object oriented API makes it simple to work with deep protocol hierarchies.
 ## G. mimikatz
 ## H. powershell empire
 ## I. powersploit